 How to Ace Your Cybersecurity Admissions Assessment

 We’re committed to doing everything we can to set students up for success.
-While our program is beginner-friendly, we’ve found that students with strong logical reasoning abilities are more likely to thrive in our curriculum.
-Because of that, one factor in admissions decisions is a student’s score on our 45-minute logic assessment.
+While our program is beginner-friendly, we’ve found that students with strong logical-reasoning and problem-solving abilities are more likely to thrive in our curriculum.
+Because of that, one factor in admissions decisions is a student’s score on our 30-minute assessment.

-We recognize some students may need a refresher on tackling logic-based questions.
-If you’re feeling this way, below are resources to help.
-Read on for sample problems similar to what you’ll find on our exam (along with an explanation of how you can use logic to find the answers), a video tutorial, and links for more practice.
+If you’d like a bit of practice before diving in, below are resources to help.
+Read on for sample problems similar to what you’ll find on our exam, a video tutorial, and links for further practice.

 Sample Problems & Answers